 (2) Each portion of the State which immediately prior to the commencement of this Act constituted a water area within the meaning of that expression as used in the Goldfields Water Supply Act is, subject to amendment under subsection (1), hereby constituted a country water area.

-[(b) deleted]

 [Section 8 amended by No. 66 of 1964 s.
 5; No. 19 of 2010 s.
 54(3).]

-9. Governor may constitute catchment areas and water reserves
+9. Catchment areas and water reserves, constituting etc.

 (1) For the purposes of this Act, the Governor may, by Order in Council —